ProprioCS/Provia.Documents/Provia IntelliLock.md

 ## Design

-The Orion SmartLock system integrates seamlessly with the existing NetSuite interface, utilizing native NetSuite components for a consistent user experience.
+The Provia SmartLock system integrates seamlessly with the existing NetSuite interface, utilizing native NetSuite components for a consistent user experience.
 Key design elements include:

 1. Lock Notification: Utilize NetSuite's messaging/alert module to display a prominent warning when a user views a record that is currently being edited.